 - Content marketing through data analysis using story telling is the upcoming big trend i.e. data narratives are used for efficient reviews and comparisons of organizations for the end viewers.

-In brief, Tom Davenport, the distinguished professor, author and co-founder of the International Institute of Analytics, succinctly explains the effectiveness of data storytelling: “Stories have always been effective tools to transmit human experience; those that involve data and analysis are just relatively recent versions of them.
+In brief, Tom Davenport, the distinguished professor, author and co-founder of the International Institute of Analytics, succinctly explains the effectiveness of data-driven storytelling: “Stories have always been effective tools to transmit human experience; those that involve data and analysis are just relatively recent versions of them.
 Automated narratives is the way we simplify and make sense of a complex world.
 It supplies context, insight, interpretation—all the things that make data meaningful and analytics more relevant and interesting”.
-We can now be reaffirmed that data through storytelling is the next inevitable form of presenting information and statistics.
-In conclusion, dashboard and infographics will tell you the ‘what’ in your data, while narratives can tell you the ‘why, as they give you a story rather than just dropping a lot of data and expecting you to just sail through it !
+We can now be reaffirmed that data-driven storytelling along with augmented BI is the next inevitable form of understanding data.
+In conclusion, dashboard and infographics will tell you the ‘what’ in your data, while narratives can tell you the ‘why, as they give you a story rather than just dropping a lot of data and expecting you to just sail through it!

 Romil Shah is an AI enthusiast with considerable experience across varied technology domains, primarily Natural Language Generation (NLG), and Blockchain technology.
 He is passionate about technological innovation and more importantly its real-world applications.
 His work within the field has brought about constructive conversations and explorations around AI and its extended use in businesses.